akvo/rag-doll/readme.md

 Twilio needs to be able to connect to the `twiliobot` container, on port `TWILIO_BOT_PORT` (typically 3100).
-Set up a firewall rule with the name and network tag `allow-twilio` that allows traffic to that port to connect and set the associated tag on the network configuration of your vistual machine that hosts the `twiliobot` Docker container.
+Set up a firewall rule with the name and network tag `allow-twilio` that allows traffic to that port to connect and set the associated tag on the network configuration of your virtual machine that hosts the `twiliobot` Docker container.

 Slack needs to be able to connect to the `slackbot` container, on port